 You can let Alexa speak a message once a command has been executed or create new commands.
 You can also use it for home automation tasks, all on the same Raspberry Pi that is hidden behind your digital picture frame.

-The next release of the Pi3D script will feature a number of commands that are ready for voice control with the MQTT protocol.
+The Nov 2019 release of the Pi3D script features a number of commands that are ready for voice control with the MQTT protocol.
 So it makes a lot of sense to try this simple display on/off command and build on this setup going forward.